nats-io/nats.deno/README.md

 ### Services: Request/Reply

-When you publish a message, you have the ability to specify a `reply` subject.
-The `reply` subject specifies a subject for a subscription where the client making the request is waiting for a response.
+Request/Reply is NATS equivalent to an HTTP request.
+To make requests you publish messages as you did before, but also specify a `reply` subject.
+The `reply` subject is where a service will publish your response.

-### Services
+NATS provides syntactic sugar, for publishing requests.
+The `request()` API will generate a reply subject and manage the creation of a subscription under the covers.
+It will also start a timer to ensure that if a response is not received within your alloted time, the request fails.
+The example also illustrates a graceful shutdown.

-A service is a client that responds to requests from other clients.
+#### Services

-This example is a bit complicated, because we are going to use NATS not only to implement a service.
+Here's an example of a service.
+It is a bit more complicated than expected simply to illustrate not only how to create responses, but how the subject itself is used to dispatch different behaviors.

 ```typescript
 import { connect, StringCodec, Subscription } from "../../src/mod.ts";